Trauma Therapy in Sacramento: ACT-Led Online & In-Person Care in Folsom, Roseville, Elk Grove & Davis

 Schedule your free 15‑minute consultation to see whether we’re a good fit and to talk about next steps for trauma recovery in Sacramento Metro.

-• Yes.
+Yes.
 I provide telehealth across Folsom, Roseville, Elk Grove, Rancho Cordova, Citrus Heights, Davis, and Sacramento.
 Sessions are flexible to fit commuter and state-worker schedules.
+I also offer limited in-person sessions in Folsom (by appointment).

-• My practice is ACT-led, integrating CBT, CPT, PE, and mindfulness.
+My practice is ACT-led, integrating CBT, CPT, paced exposure (PE), and mindfulness.
 These approaches help Sacramento-area clients manage trauma while balancing careers in state government, healthcare, education, and tech.

-• Sessions are confidential and insurance-free, a critical safeguard for security-clearance professionals and others needing discretion.
+Sessions are confidential and insurance-free (self-pay), a critical safeguard for security-clearance professionals and others needing discretion.

-• No. We begin with stabilization and coping strategies so you feel safe.
+No. We begin with stabilization and coping strategies so you feel safe.
 Exposure or trauma processing is introduced gradually and always with your consent.
+If you’re looking for a trauma therapist in Sacramento, we’ll match format—online or in-person—to your goals.

 Frequently Asked Questions